 None (3x).

 In summary, missing information concerns the number of peaks below the detection threshold which is not available to the machine learning model, so this information could not be incorporated.
 The remark about 4 or 5 donors demonstrates the difficulty of making decisions with more donors.
 Locus SE33 has the largest variety of alleles, which is why one user finds it more informative.
-The remarks suggest that more and/or different features should be used for the machine learning model in the future.
+The remarks suggest that more and/or different features could be useful for the machine learning model in the future.

 3.3 Question 2: feature importance or counterfactual explanations